Criticism of the United Nations: Moral relativism

 The UN General Assembly decided to hold a moment of silence in honor of North Korean dictator Kim Jong-il following his death in 2011.
 Western diplomats criticized the decision.
 An official at the Czech Republic's UN mission said the Czechs did not request a similar moment of silence for Václav Havel, the playwright-turned-dissident who died a day after Kim.

 Threat to national sovereignty

-Some critics of the UN have alleged that it threatens national sovereignty and promotes globalism:
+Some critics of the UN have expressed concerns that it may affect national sovereignty and promote globalism: